 Our Dream: To find energetic and dynamic summer interns to join us for an exciting summer of studio time.
 They will be driven, like us, by a belief that the power of artmaking can change individuals and the world.
 This hands on learning experience is designed for career-minded undergraduate and graduate students ready to fully immerse themselves in the day-to-day operations of a world-class teaching, learning and art making program.
 Participants will have a passion for developing practical knowledge of traditional and modern techniques and gain a deeper understanding of the teaching process and practice.

-Dates of Internship: Mid-May to early September (some internships may last through September).
+Dates of Internship: May 23, 2021 to early September (some internships may last through September).
 Specific arrival and departure dates arranged by department.

 Weekly Schedule: Timeframe determined by department.
 A schedule will be developed between each intern and supervisor.
 Interns spend a minimum of 40 hours per week in studios and are expected to support Ranch public programs and events that take place outside of normal business hours.
 Some programs require evening responsibilities, such as studio monitoring, while others have weekend responsibilities.
 All interns help with studio maintenance, set-up and faculty transportation.
 Interns are expected to assist other departments and during Ranch events as needed, like Lunchtime Auctionettes and ground maintenance.
 Interns support our National Council Celebration, the Annual Recognition Dinner and the Annual Art Auction.

-Housing, Meals and Local Transportation: Interns stay in assigned residences, which include a shared bedroom with an attached bath, a shared common space and a fully equipped kitchen.
+Housing, Meals and Local Transportation: Interns stay in assigned residences, which include a shared room with an attached bath.
 Parking is available at the housing complex but not at the Ranch campus.
 Housing is located within walking distance to the Ranch.
 There is a valley-wide free transportation system that operates a few times per hour.
 A car is not necessary.
 It is helpful to have a bicycle.